hkapk/trippin-worldwide/README.md

 ## Description

+Our Application is live: [Click this link to visit our site](https://trippin-worldwide.herokuapp.com/)

 This application will provide a user the ability to journalize information about their travels such as description, start and end dates, city and country, activities, and cuisine as well as provide an opportunity to review/comment on other users' adventures.
 In addition, the most visited cities will be displayed via a map to help plan any future journeys.

 The web application uses Node.js and Express.js to create a RESTful API, Handlebars.js as a templating engine, MySQL and Sequelize ORM for the database, dotenv and bcrypt for securing sensitive data, bootstrap/CSS for styling, AWS S3 Bucket for storage, and Google Maps Geocoding and JavaScript APIs for mapping locations visited within a map view.